adityaregas09/cisco-project-rega/README.md

 This repository documents my learning progression in Cisco networking, from basic configurations to advanced lab scenarios.
 Each file is organized by difficulty level and topic, making it easy to follow the CCNA curriculum step by step.

-**Who is this for?**
-- Students preparing for Cisco CCNA certification
-- Network enthusiasts learning Cisco Packet Tracer
-- Anyone looking for practical Cisco configuration examples

 ---

 ## 📁 Repository Structure